Deduction Theorem: The Problematic Nature of Common Practice in Game Theory: Aggregation across Firms: A Fallacy

 In the article of~\citet{lard:12}, the author claims to provide for the class of oligopoly TU games an existence result of the $\gamma$-core and a single-valued allocation rule inside of the $\gamma$-core that is called by the author Nash Pro rata-value.
 Moreover, he asserts to present an axiomatic characterization of the NP-value.
 Nevertheless, this article is strongly flawed due to the fact that the author confuses and mixes up non-equivalent fundamental statements from propositional logic while applying false indirect arguments.

 In particular, the author deduces wrong conclusions from logical statements derived from an indirect proof which relies on a material implication.
 In this context, he neither recognizes the logical relationship $(A \land \neg B \Rightarrow A \land \neg A) \equiv (A \Rightarrow B)$ nor $(\neg A \land B \Rightarrow \neg A \land A) \equiv (B \Rightarrow A)$.
 Moreover, he does not notice that the left hand side of these equivalence relations is in each case an inappropriate application of the Deduction Theorem (cf.~Subsection~\ref{subsec:deduc_thm}).
-This theorem involves that each judgment in a calculus system must be consistent and logically independent to conclude that the derived judgment is deducible (cf.~\citet[Chap.~11.]{ebb:07}).
+This theorem involves that each judgment in a system of terms must be consistent and logically independent, i.e.,~the judgment must be based on a calculus system, to conclude that the derived judgment is deducible (cf.~\citet[Chap.~11.]{ebb:07}).
 In contrast to these premises we observe that the negation of $A \Rightarrow B$, the expression $\neg(A \Rightarrow B)$ cannot be deducible.
 Analogously, we know that $A \Rightarrow A$ is a deduction, but then the negation of $A \Rightarrow A$ i.e., $\neg(A \Rightarrow A)$, is not deducible as well.
 Thus, the author claims that one gets something consistent that is based on inconsistencies, which is absurd.
-Finally, the author has failed to establish that the calculus system is logically independent, which means in that case, he failed to show that the prerequisites $A$ and $B$ are logically independent.
+In fact, this says that from an inconsistent theory one can deduce everything.
+The author is captured by the {\bfseries Principle of Explosion} -- ex falso sequitur quodlibet,~i.e., from falsehood anything follows (cf.~Section~\ref{sec:logstat}) -- that destroys the entire structure of his game model.
+This is due that the premise $\neg(A \Rightarrow B)$ is inconsistent, it cannot be true, then drawing from it a conclusion is meaningless, and anything can be concluded.
+Hence, from an inconsistency any statement can be proven making the concepts of truth and falsehood irrelevant with the consequence that the underlying game model must be useless.
+Finally, the author has failed to establish that the candidate of a calculus system is logically independent, which means in that case, he failed to show that the prerequisites $A$ and $B$ are logically independent.
 None of the applied arguments of the author allow us to conclude that $(A \land \neg B) \Rightarrow (A \land \neg A)$ is provable, and therefore a valid logical sentence.